Optimize Back-to-School Zoom and Online Learning

 Elearning

-Advantages of E-Learning
+Advantages of Virtual Learning

 Replay lessons: Did you miss the original live e-learning opportunity?
 Many instructors post their lessons online for post-class viewing for those who could not attend the live broadcast.
 Replay it at your convenience and not miss important information.
 Even if you attended the original, you could review it to make sure you caught it all.

-Disadvantages of E-Learning
+Disadvantages of Virtual Learning

 Less social interaction: E-learning can often feel isolating as students feel they are all alone, away from other students, and without immediate access to the teacher.
 As a result, students may not get the assistance they need.
 This loneliness and lack of attention can lead to academic challenges and suffering grades.